aodin/go-http-tutorials/README.md

 In Progress
 -----------

+#### Config

+* Use flags to accept a custom server address

 #### Multiplexer

 * Issues with Go's default route multiplexer
+* Write your own route multiplexer

 #### Session